Psychotherapy Approaches

 I also use cognitive-behavioral therapy (CBT) techniques, which involve helping you learn and use concrete coping strategies and other tools that will help you in your specific situation.
 CBT is often a short-term technique designed to change your thoughts, beliefs and attitudes, which can affect your emotional functioning.
 For example, they work remarkably well as part of helping resolve panic attacks, trouble sleeping, anxiety, phobias and many other diagnoses.

 The technique is goal-oriented and prescriptive, and it is designed specifically for symptom relief.
-A great deal of research shows that these techniques are effective.
-CBT strategies require some practice, so they can become new, healthy habits.
+A number of research studies shows that these techniques are effective.
+CBT strategies require some practice to help them become new, healthy habits.

 Get in touch